dvklopfenstein/goatools_simulation/README.md

 ## P-value and multiple-test simulations
-First, we do P-value and multiple-test correction simulations to show how results vary with:
+The P-value and multiple-test correction simulations show how results vary with:
   * The number of P-values in one set
   * The number of sets of P-values in one sample
   * The number of P-values which have been set to be significant